nunomaduro/phpinsights/docs/continuous-integration.md

 ## Disable Security Check

-In case you develop a library or a plugin, it could be compatible with a large panel of dependencies versions.
+In case you develop a library or a plugin, it could be compatible with a large panel of dependency versions.
-So you can launch your `composer update` with `--prefer-lower` flag to tests theses minimum version.
+So you can launch your `composer update` with the `--prefer-lower` flag to test these minimum versions.

-As `phpinsights` returns an exit error code if security issues are found, you can disable this check by adding the `--disable-security-check` option :
+As `phpinsights` returns an exit error code if security issues are found, you can disable this check by adding the `--disable-security-check` option:

 ```bash
 ./vendor/bin/phpinsights --no-interaction --disable-security-check